christian140398/SAM-Annotator/README.md

 # SAM Annotator

 A graphical annotation tool for image segmentation using Meta's Segment Anything Model (SAM).
-Built with PySide6, this tool provides an interactive interface for creating high-quality segmentation masks with point-based prompts.
+Built with PySide6, this tool provides an interactive interface for creating high-quality segmentation masks with point-based prompts and brush-based editing.

 ## Features

 - **Interactive Segmentation**: Use SAM's powerful model to generate segmentation masks with simple point clicks
+- **Brush Tool**: Draw and erase segments directly on the image for precise mask editing
 - **Multi-category Support**: Organize segments by customizable labels loaded from a configuration file
 - **Dynamic Label System**: Labels are loaded from `label.txt` with automatically generated colors
+- **Enhanced Undo System**: Undo brush strokes, point additions, and segment deletions with confirmation dialogs
 - **COCO Export**: Export annotations in COCO format for machine learning pipelines

 ## Installation